scribe-security/docs/docs/CLI/valint/README.md

 | attest-slsa |  | In-toto Attestations | yes |

 ## CycloneDX SBOM
-CycloneDX SBOM evidence includes a large amount of analyzed data depending on the target and user configuration.
+The CycloneDX SBOM evidence format includes a large amount of analyzed data depending on the target and user configuration.
 The following table describes the `group` types we currently support.

 | Component group | Description | targets | required |